 12. A. (1) (b).
 Here’s where you put what the seller will contribute to the buyer’s closing costs and expenses.
 It is common for buyers to ask the seller to pay for some of the buyers’ closing costs.
 A $3000 seller contribution to buyer’s expenses or a price reduction of $3000 have the same effect, so it should make no difference to the seller.
 When negotiating a contract, it is wiser for the seller to counter-offer with a higher purchase price and leave the contribution to buyer’s expenses as is, even if it means the purchase price needs to be increased beyond what the listing price is.

 Warning: There are closing fees charged to the seller for FHA and VA loans that the buyer is not allowed to pay.
-These can range from $700 to $1000.
+These can range from a few hundred to a few thousand dollars.
 If this space is blank, and the seller has consented to an FHA or VA loan by signing the Third Party Financing Addendum, the seller could get stuck with unanticipated closing costs.
-If this blank is filled in with an amount over $1000, those fees would be included in that amount, so there wouldn't be any surprises.
+If this blank is filled in with an amount over $2000, those fees would be included in that amount, so there wouldn’t be any surprises.

 21. Enter the buyer and seller contact information.

 22. Check off all the addendums and disclosures that the buyer is getting at the time the contract is executed.
 Not giving the buyer the “Seller’s Disclosure Notice” or “Addendum for Property Subject to Mandatory Membership in an Owner’s Association” at the time of signing the contract is like giving the buyer 7 days to get out of the contract from the date the buyer finally receives it.
 Having those items checked off and part of the contract does not give the buyer that 7 day latitude.
 Smart sellers have these forms filled out and copies made before the first prospective buyer comes to look at the house.